 Let’s look at some of the benefits of these different species.

-Reishi also has anti – inflammatory and wound healing properties, which makes it useful in creams, since it reduces scarring and it also restores elasticity.
+Reishi has anti – inflammatory and wound healing properties, which makes it useful in creams, since it reduces scarring and it also restores elasticity.
 It acts as a natural sun protection and prevents colour fading.
 It helps with hydration and boosts collagen production.
-Reishi also has anti – oxidant properties, which means it protects proteins from oxidation and this antioxidant effect helps preserve the elasticity and firmness of the skin (which helps with softening expression lines, so it has anti – aging properties too), but also helps prevent dryness and peeling.
+Reishi also has anti – oxidant properties, which means it protects proteins from oxidation and this antioxidant effect helps preserve the elasticity and firmness of the skin (which helps with softening expression lines, so it has anti – ageing properties too), but also helps prevent dryness and peeling.

-Main benefits of using Cordyceps mushroom extract in cosmetic products is that it soothes and rehydrates dry skin, helps to reduce scarring and restore elasticity to the skin.
-It softens expression lines, enhances cellular oxygenation and intracellular energy (increase levels of ATP), the skin recovers its tone and reduces the signs of fatigue and premature aging.
+Main benefits of using Cordyceps mushroom extract in cosmetic products is that it soothes and re-hydrates dry skin, helps to reduce scarring and restore elasticity to the skin.
+It softens expression lines, enhances cellular oxygenation and intracellular energy (increase levels of ATP), the skin recovers its tone and reduces the signs of fatigue and premature ageing.
 It also calms the stinging, itching and peeling of the skin.

 Shiitake contains molecules that act as a natural skin brightening agents and they firm up your complexion, improve sun spots and acne scars.
 It also contains ingredients which are claimed to stimulate immune system, strengthening its ability to fight infection and disease.
 It also contains compounds which have high water retention capabilities, which makes them useful in moisturisers.
 This mushroom is also used in products for firmness and elasticity, stronger and more resilient skin.